 2. 2,000-year array: The late Holocene (ca. the last two millennia) is an important temporal focus because it is long enough to allow investigation of annual to centennial variability of climate, yet short enough that relevant climate boundary conditions have not changed appreciably.
-Existing quantitative reconstructions of the past two millennia continue to be debated, in part due to a lack of annual data prior to 1600 AD in many areas, and to the highly regional nature of many climate processes.
-A coordinated international effort to recover a spatial array of annually resolved and calibrated 2,000-year ice core records has several primary objectives: (1) establishing the extent and regional expression of the so-called "Little Ice Age" and "Medieval Warm Period" phenomena; (2) evaluating 20thcentury warming in the context of the past 2,000 years; (3) establishing spatial and temporal patterns of temperature, precipitation, and sea ice extent; (4) quantifying spatial and temporal patterns of climate-forcing mechanisms that are regionally variable (e.g., sulfate, terrestrial dust and associated biological material, black carbon aerosols), and the record of solar variability; (5) assessing the relative roles of anthropogenic and natural forcing on climate evolution prior to and into the industrial period.
+Existing quantitative reconstructions of the past two millennia continue to be debated, in part due to a lack of annual data prior to 1600 B.P.in many areas, and to the highly regional nature of many climate processes.
+A coordinated international effort to recover a spatial array of annually resolved and calibrated 2,000-year ice core records has several primary objectives:

+- Establishing the extent and regional expression of the so-called "Little Ice Age" and "Medieval Warm Period" phenomena; - Evaluating 20th-century warming in the context of the past 2,000 years; - Establishing spatial and temporal patterns of temperature, precipitation, sea ice extent, and atmospheric gases; - Quantifying spatial and temporal patterns of climate-forcing mechanisms that are regionally variable (e.g., greenhouse gases, sulfate, terrestrial dust and associated biological material, black carbon aerosols), and the record of solar variability; - Assessing the relative roles of anthropogenic and natural forcing on climate evolution prior to and into the industrial period.

-New coring associated with this effort would primarily be in the Arctic and Antarctic, but likely include mid-latitude sites as well; several countries, including the United States, are considering new coring associated with the 2,000-year array theme.
-New U.S. or U.S./International efforts that have been discussed or will soon start include Roosevelt Island in the Ross Sea (the 2,000-year record would be part of a deeper core), Detroit Plateau on the Amundsen Coast, the Central Alaska Range, and possibly the Aurora Basin in Antarctica or a high accumulation rate site in Greenland.
-This list is not exclusive, but illustrates the diversity of possibilities.
+New coring associated with this effort will primarily be in the Arctic and Antarctic, and will likely include mid-latitude sites as well; several countries, including the United States, are considering new coring associated with the 2,000-year array theme.
+Recent, current, or planned U.S. or U.S./International efforts include Roosevelt Island in the Ross Sea (the 2,000-year record would be part of a deeper core), South Pole (the 2,000-year record would be part of a deeper core); Central Alaska Range (Mt.
+Hunter plateau); Detroit Plateau on the Amundsen Coast; the Aurora Basin in Antarctica; Hercules Dome near South Pole; and high accumulation rate sites in Greenland.
+This list is not exclusive, but illustrates the diversity of discussions within the research community.